MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 A Universal Windows driver calls only device driver interfaces (DDIs) that are part of UWP.
 These DDIs are marked as **Universal** on the corresponding MSDN reference pages.

 A Universal Windows driver can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md) or the Windows Driver Model (WDM).

+## Design Principles

+When you write a universal driver, there are four design principles to consider:

+*  Declarative: uses a universal INF file to enable driver installation on an offline image (for example, no co-installers)
+*  Componentized: customizations are in an extension INF separate from the primary driver INF, facilitating updating of a single component and different organizations owning different components
+*  Hardware support app: use custom capabilities to associate a hardware-specific UWP (Universal Windows Platform) app with your driver
+*  Universal DDI compliance: driver calls only DDIs that are included in the OneCore subset

+Below, you'll find requirements and recommendations related to these principles.
+Also check out [Universal Driver Scenarios](universal-driver-scenarios.md), which describes how the [DCHU universal driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU) applies the DCHU design principles.

 ## Requirements